Chinmaybhat388/Neural_Network_Audiobook_Conversion/README.md

 -Book length(mins) overall - Length of all books\
 -Book length(mins) avg - Avg length of books\
 -Price_avg - Average price of books\
--Price_overall - Total proce of books\
+-Price_overall - Total proce of books \
 -Review - Is there a review?	\
--Review 10/10 - Review score out of 10\
+-Review 10/10 - Review score out of 10 \
--Completion - % completed	\
+-Completion - Percentage completed	\
 -Minutes listened  - Minutes listened\
 -Support requests - Times interacted with support.
 Indicator of engagement with the platform	\
 -Last visited minus purchasse date	Target